magore/hp85disk/README.md

 ## AVR Terminal Commands
  * Pressing any key will break out of the gpib task loop until a command is entered
    * help
-      Will list all available commands and options
+     * Will list all available commands and options
+     * Each main option has help.
+Example lif help

-   * For detail using LIF commands to add/extract LIF files from SD card see the top of lif/lifutil.c
+   * For detail using LIF commands to add/extract LIF files from SD card see the top of [lif/lifutil.c](lif/lifutil.c)

 ___